stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/README.md

 # scRNA-seq Snap seq pipeline: Hands-on workshop

 A brief overview of single cell RNA-seq is followed by a guided, hands-on run of the [Single cell RNA Seq Snap workflow (ScRNASeqSnap)](https://github.com/stjude-dnb-binfcore/trainings/tree/main/courses/sc-rna-seq-snap-repo/).
-Using a small training dataset, the workflow is executed end-to-end: QC, alignment & quantification, integration, clustering, cell-type annotation, reporting/RShiny with an emphasis on reproducible execution on HPC (containerized environment).
-Upon completion, a working project folder containing standard figures, reports, RShiny app, and snap pipeline documentation are provided for continued exploration.
+Using a small training dataset, the workflow is executed end-to-end: QC, alignment & quantification, integration, clustering, cell-type annotation, and reporting via RShiny—all within a reproducible, containerized HPC environment.
+Upon completion, participants receive a project folder containing standard figures, reports, an RShiny app, and comprehensive Snap pipeline documentation for further exploration.

 This workshop is an initiative of our team at the [Bioinformatics Core at the Department of Developmental Neurobiology at the St. Jude Children's Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html)